centreon/centreon-documentation/cloud/reporting/reports.md

 title: Centreon Reports Beta
 ---

 Centreon Reports is a reporting solution available as a beta feature for Cloud users.
 You can create reports from the Centreon interface and view data directly in Grafana.
+Access to the Grafana instance is handled by Centreon and requires no installation.
+The resulting report is also ready to use and requires no configuration.

 ## Creating a report